basnijholt/glove80-tailorkey/README.md

    pytest
    ```

-   The test suite reruns the generator for each variant and asserts that the
+   The test suite compares the generated layouts with the committed files under
-   release file exactly matches the canonical source.
-This guards against
+   `original/`.
+This guards against accidental changes to the published
-   accidental edits to the public layouts.
+   layouts.

 ## Continuous Integration